Gibbs dynamics for fractional nonlinear Schr\"odinger equations with weak dispersion: Introduction

-\noi where $H(u)$ is the Hamiltonian given in \eqref{Hamiltonian}.
-In particular, they showed that the Gibbs measure \eqref{Gibbs0} is a well-defined probability measure on $H^{\frac12-} (\T)$ for the defocusing case; while for the focusing case, their result only holds with the $L^2$-cutoff $\ind_{\{\|u\|_{L^2} \le K\}}$ for some $K>0$.
+\noi where $Z$ is a normalization constant and $H(u)$ is the Hamiltonian given in \eqref{Hamiltonian}.
+In particular, they showed that the Gibbs measure \eqref{Gibbs0} is a well-defined probability measure on $H^{\frac12-} (\T)$ for the defocusing case; while for the focusing case, their result only holds with the $L^2$-cutoff $\ind_{\{\|u\|_{L^2(\mathbb{T})} \le K\}}$ for some $K>0$.
 Bourgain \cite{BO94} proved the Gibbs measure \eqref{Gibbs0} is invariant under the flow of NLS and global well-posedness almost surely on the statistical ensemble.

-For the fractional NLS \eqref{FNLS} with $\al \in (1,2)$, the invariance of the Gibbs measure and the ``returning" property of the dynamics are yet fully understood.
+For the fractional NLS \eqref{FNLS} with $\al \in (1,2)$, the invariance of the Gibbs measure and the ``returning" property for the dynamics are not yet fully understood.
 When $\al > \frac43$, these problems can be settled by using the deterministic theory \cite{De15,CHKL15} since the local well-posedness holds on the support of the Gibbs measure.
-To go beyond the threshold $\frac34$, Sun-Tzvetkov \cite{ST20} exploited a probabilistic argument, where they managed to handle the case $\al > \frac65$.
+To go beyond the threshold $\frac43$, Sun-Tzvetkov \cite{ST20} exploited a probabilistic argument, where they managed to handle the case $\al > \frac65$.
 When $\al \in (1, \frac65]$, they also proved the convergence of the Galerkin approximation scheme for the FNLS by using the Bourgain-Bulut approach \cite{BOB1,BOB2,BOB3}.
-However, this argument is insufficient to show the flow property of the limiting dynamics, thus preventing us from applying the Poincar\'e recurrence theorem.
-Recently, Sun-Tzvetkov \cite{ST21} further improved their results in \cite{ST20} by using the random averaging operator introduced by Deng-Nahmod-Yue \cite{DNY2}, and extended the range of $\al$ to $\al > \frac{31-\sqrt{233}}{14}$.
+However, this argument is insufficient to show the flow property for the limiting dynamics, thus preventing us from applying the Poincar\'e recurrence theorem.
+Recently, Sun-Tzvetkov \cite{ST21} further improved their results in \cite{ST20} by using the theory of random averaging operators introduced by Deng-Nahmod-Yue \cite{DNY2}, and extended the range of $\al$ to $\al > \frac{31-\sqrt{233}}{14}$.
 They also conjectured the existence of global strong solutions to \eqref{FNLS} for all $\al > 1$ (see \cite[Question 1.1]{ST21}).

-The main goal of this paper is to affirmatively answer Sun-Tzvetkov's question and conclude this line of research.
+The main goal of this paper is to affirmatively answer Sun-Tzvetkov's question.
 Specifically, we build strong solutions, satisfying the flow property, to FNLS \eqref{FNLS} in the full range $\alpha > 1$.
 The range $\alpha > 1$ is also expected to be optimal.
+As a matter of fact, we shall show that there is a dramatic change in the regularity of the second Picard iterate between $\al > 1$ and $\al = 1$.
 See Theorem \ref{THM:div} for further discussion.

 Before proceeding, we recall the notion of Gibbs measure.